Rafael Devers Player Props: Red Sox vs. Yankees

 Rafael Devers At The Plate

-- Devers has 60 hits, which is best among Boston hitters this season, while batting .247 with 31 extra-base hits.
+- Devers leads Boston in total hits (63) this season while batting .247 with 33 extra-base hits.

-- He ranks 103rd in batting average, 133rd in on base percentage, and 23rd in slugging among qualifying hitters in MLB play.
+- Among the qualified hitters in MLB play, his batting average ranks 103rd, his on-base percentage ranks 130th, and he is 17th in the league in slugging.

-- Devers has driven in a run in 31 games this year (50.0%), including 12 games with more than one RBI (19.4%).
-He has also driven in three or more of his team's runs in five contests.
+- In 49.2% of his games this season, Devers has had at least one RBI.
+He's picked up more than one in 20.0% and driven in three or more of his team's runs in six contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.